MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md

 **SQL Server 2016**

-For SQL Server 2016 R Services customers, getting new and updated packages involves upgrading to SQL Server 2017, or binding to Microsoft Machine Learning Server.
+For SQL Server 2016 R Services customers, there are two paths for getting new and updated packages.
+One involves upgrading to SQL Server 2017; the second, binding to Microsoft Machine Learning Server.
 At a minimum, binding gives you new packages not available in the initial release.

+Binding updates R packages only.
+To get Python support, you must upgrade to SQL Server 2017.

 **Component upgrades available through Microsoft Machine Learning Server**

-The following table is a version map, showing the version installed with SQL Server, with possible upgrades when you bind to Microsoft Machine Learning Server.
-Binding does not guarantee the very latest version of R or Anaconda.
+The following table is a version map, showing the version installed with SQL Server, with possible upgrades when you bind to Microsoft Machine Learning Server (previously known as R Server before the addition of Python support starting in MLS 9.2.1).

+Notice that binding does not guarantee the very latest version of R or Anaconda.
 When you bind to Microsoft Machine Learning Server, you get the R or Python version installed through Setup, which may or may not be the latest version available on the web.

 [**SQL Server 2016 R Services**](../install/sql-r-services-windows-install.md)